-It's a one-size-fits all and stretches comfortably to fit any head.
-The ArmourVent is synthetic so when you're sweating your bag off, you won't have a hot head and a soaking wet hat.
-UnderArmour make top quality products an this hat is no different.
+There are 2 sizes so if you have a big melon, you can still fit into one.
+The Callaway 2016 Classic hat is synthetic so when you're sweating your bag off, you won't have a hot head and a soaking wet hat.
+Callaway make top quality products and this hat is no different.

 My favorite hat for sun protection while playing golf is definitely a cowboy hat.
 I like to look like a maverick.
 The Stetson is a classic

 The secret to a good cowboy hat is that is needs to be made of straw or synthetic materials.
 I've played in many kinds of cowboy hats but found the suede and leather types don't keep my head cool and get very stained by the sweat which doesn't evaporate quickly.

 That's why straw or grass hats work best.
 Wind will blow through the small gaps and dry your head and keep you nice and cool.
 The brims have wire in them so you can also turn the sides up for a slightly more 'maverick' look.